Laura Paris

-Laura Paris (born 7 September 2002) is an Italian group rhythmic gymnast.
+Laura Paris (born 7 September 2002) is a retired Italian group rhythmic gymnast.
 She won a bronze medal at the 2024 Summer Olympics in the group all-around final.
 She is the 2021 World champion in 3 hoops and 4 clubs and the 2022 World champion in 5 hoops and team, a two-time (2022, 2024) European champion in 5 hoops and the 2022 European champion in 3 ribbons + 2 balls.

 Early life

 Paris was born on 7 September 2002 in Rho, Lombardy.
 Her father, Federico Paris, competed in track cycling at international level and won multiple World titles in 1990, 1992 and 1993.

 Gymnastics career

 2021

 Paris was called up to join the main Italian group for the first time at the 2021 Baku World Cup.
 There, the Italian group won three silver medals.
 She was the reserve for the Italian group at the 2020 Summer Olympics.
 She was then selected to compete at the 2021 World Championships.
 She helped Italy win the silver medal in the group all-around behind Russia.
 In the event finals, they won the gold medal in 3 hoops and 4 clubs and the silver medal in 5 balls.
 Additionally, the Italian group and individuals Alexandra Agiurgiuculese, Milena Baldassarri, and Sofia Raffaeli won the silver medal in the team competition.